 What is sideloading?

 ‘Sideloading’ is a term applied to content loaded onto modern computers from sources not explicitly approved by content reviewers.
 It can sound scary, and while you should take care when sideloading, the term also applies to everyday tech situations.
-For example, downloading a unverified program from a site on the Internet and installing it on Windows is technically sideloading.
-Proceed with caution, but it’s not always as scary as it sounds.
+For example, downloading a unverified program from a site on the internet and installing it on Windows is technically sideloading.
+Proceed with caution, then, but it’s not always as scary as it sounds.

 Why, and what, would I sideload?

-Sideloading allows users to do things that you can’t do normally on the device, or can’t find in the Oculus Store, such as:
+Sideloading allows users to do things you can’t do normally on the device, or can’t find in the Oculus Store, such as:

 - Install tools that offer new insight into how you’re using your Quest.